TravorLZH/travorlzh.github.io/_posts/2022-09-23-number-of-integers-that-are-sum-of-two-squares.md

 ---
 layout: post
-title:  "Number of integers that are sum of two squares"
+title:  "Number of integers that are a sum of two squares"
 date:   2022-09-23
 des:    We investigate a question parallel to Gauss circle problem
 tags:   number-theory complex-analysis